play0137/Generate-coherent-text/README.md

   <img width="330" height="430" src="./System_overview.png">
 </p>

-Generate coherent and understandable text.
+The objective of this research is to generate a coherent and understandable text.
 We extracted commonsense knowledge from [ConceptNet](https://conceptnet.io/) automatically and combined a constructed word embedding model and a designed Deep Neural Network (DNN) of discourse coherence model to evaluate the Chinese text selected by Monte-Carlo Tree Search (MCTS) algorithm.

 We [evaluate](https://github.com/play0137/Generate_coherent_text/tree/master/evaluation) generated text by human rating, and it is more coherent when using the discourse coherence model.